ZAsprose/WindowsHandlerCheckerWeb/README.md

 It's a play-around project to go through the process of fetching information of windows app.
 I set it up using my old Win 8.1 laptop I brought in my college, so somehow the framework and structure is out-of-date.

-The windowsUtil class is the key file of all the windows related operations.
+The windowsUtils class is the key file of all the windows related operations.
 Archive it for need.